Can I adopt through CCS if I live outside of Georgia?

-Yes, you and your spouse must attend the Informational Meetings (Part I and Part II) to be eligible to adopt through CCS.
+Yes, you and your spouse must attend the Training Sessions (Part I and Part II) to be eligible to adopt through CCS.

-Typically, these seminars are held twice a year.
-They are divided into the Spring Seminar Group and the Fall Seminar Group.
-The Spring Seminar Part I is usually in February, and Part II is usually in April.
-The Fall Seminar Part I is typically in August, with Part II usually in October.
+Typically these trainings are held twice a year.
+They are divided into the Spring Training Group and the Fall Training Group.
+The Spring Training Group is usually in March/April, and the Fall Training Group is usually in September/October.

 How many meetings are in Macon that we must attend?

-Both required Informational Meetings are conducted in Macon.
+Both required Training Sessions are conducted in Macon.
 You will also be required to meet with your caseworker at least twice at our office in Macon, as scheduled by you and your caseworker.

-May we bring our child(ren) to the Informational Meeting or to meetings with our caseworker?
+May we bring our child(ren) to the Training Sessions or to meetings with our caseworker?

 No, childcare is not provided at any of these meetings.
 We ask that you not bring your child(ren) with you so that both you and your spouse are able to be fully engaged in these meetings without interruption.